How Do I Maintain My Fly Fishing Gear In The Offseason?

 • Check the eyelets for corrosion or rust.

 • Look at the sides and heels.
-Check to see the tread is fully attached to the boot.
+Check to see if the tread is fully attached to the boot.
 Aquaseal or ShoeGoo is perfect for reattaching the tread to a boot as well as for mending any tears in the material.

 • If you use studs, check to see if they are firmly attached.
 Replace as necessary.
 Studs are easy to lose during a long fishing season.